prio/prio.github.io/_posts/2018-01-08-rust-and-swig.md

 }
 ```

 Next build the crate and make sure it compiles.
-You should now have a shared library in 'target/debug/' (called librmath_c.dylib on OS X).
+You should now have a shared library in `target/debug/` (called librmath_c.dylib on OS X).

 Now we need to use cbindgen to create a C header file.
-Create a new file called build.rs in the same folder as your Cargo.toml file.
+Create a new file called `build.rs` in the same folder as your Cargo.toml file.

 ```
 extern crate cbindgen;